Crown421/hars-imp/README.md

 ### Switch Integration

-The daemon also supports Home Assistant switches that can be turned ON/OFF.
+The daemon supports two types of switch actions:

+1. **Shell Command Switches**: Execute shell commands with "on" or "off" arguments
+2. **D-Bus Method Switches**: Call D-Bus methods with boolean true/false values

 Switch integration follows this flow:

 1. **Discovery**: The daemon publishes discovery messages to `homeassistant/switch/{hostname}_{switch_name}/config`
 2. **Switch Creation**: Home Assistant automatically creates switch entities
 3. **Switch Command**: When toggled in Home Assistant, it sends "ON" or "OFF" to `homeassistant/switch/{hostname}_{switch_name}/set`
-4. **Command Execution**: The daemon executes the configured shell command with "on" or "off" as an argument
+4. **Command Execution**:
+   - For `exec` switches: The daemon executes the configured shell command with "on" or "off" as an argument
+   - For `dbus` switches: The daemon calls the specified D-Bus method with boolean `true` (for "ON") or `false` (for "OFF")
 5. **State Publishing**: If the command succeeds, the current state is published to the state topic.
 If it fails, an empty payload is published.

 #### Switch Topics